-Subsequent therapy administered after the axicabtagene ciloleucel infusion for a subject's disease, such as non-study specified chemotherapy, immunotherapy, targeted agents, as well as stem cell transplant and radiation therapy, will be recorded until the subject completes the long-term follow-up period, is considered lost to follow-up, withdraws consent, or dies.
-For subjects who are enrolled, but do not receive axicabtagene ciloleucel infusion, any additional anti-cancer therapy will also be collected until the subject completes the long-term follow-up period, is considered lost to follow up, withdraws consent, or dies.
+Subsequent therapy administered after the axicabtagene ciloleucel infusion for a subject's disease, such as non-study specified chemotherapy, immunotherapy, targeted agents, as well as stem cell transplant and radiation therapy, will be recorded for all subjects until one of the following happens: the subject transitions to the KT-US-982-5968 LTFU study, is considered lost to follow-up, withdraws consent, or dies.
+For subjects who are enrolled, but do not receive axicabtagene ciloleucel infusion, any additional anti-cancer therapy will also be collected until the subject completes their participation in the current study, is considered lost to follow up, withdraws consent, or dies, whichever occurs first.